Sniffquest

 After

-Quiet finish at home—water, wipe paws, no new training stacked on a tired dog.
-Note one thing that felt easy for next week.
+Quiet finish at home—water, wipe paws, wet leash on the hook, no new training on a tired dog.
+Note one bush that felt easy for next week.

 Also on the trail